R. Walter Riehlman: Congressional career

 Riehlman and other House Committee on Science members visit Marshall Space Flight Center on March 9, 1962, to gather information on nation's space program.

-In 1946 he was elected to Congress as a Republican.
+In 1946 he was elected to Congress as a Republican, the ten-term Republican incumbent, in ill health, retiring.
+Unchallenged in the primary, he won 63% in November.
 He was reelected eight times and served from January 3, 1947, to January 3, 1965, the 80th through 88th Congresses.
 In 1952 Riehlman was one of the Republicans who visited Dwight D. Eisenhower, then commander of the North Atlantic Treaty Organization, to ask him to consider running for President.
-As a senior member of the Committee on Science and Technology, he was an advocate of the U.S. space program.
+In his last term, Riehlman's seniority boosted him to the ranking Republican seat on the Government Operations Committee.
+As a member of the Committee on Science and Technology, he was an advocate of the U.S. space program.
+In nine terms he sponsored one successful public bill, addressing sales of surplus government property.
 Riehlman voted in favor of the Civil Rights Acts of 1957, 1960, and 1964, as well as the 24th Amendment to the U.S. Constitution.

 Post-Congressional career

-Riehlman was an unsuccessful candidate for reelection in 1964, losing his seat in that year's Johnson Landslide.
+Riehlman survived the 1958 election, which cost many Republican representatives their seats, but Barry Goldwater was too much for him.
+Unlike many New York Republicans, including Governor Nelson Rockefeller and both U.S. senators, Riehlman backed presidential candidate Goldwater and, as well, accepted the nomination of the new Conservative Party of New York State, which had been founded on opposition to Rockefeller.
+The result was a loss in the 1964 election, though by only two points.
 He then relocated to Ormond Beach, Florida and returned to the business world, serving as vice president of Lu-Mar Enterprises, a company which owned restaurants and owned and developed commercial real estate.